ITU-BDSA23-GROUP17/Chirp/docs/report.md

 <!-- Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete. -->

-Throughout the project we have used GitHub issues to help structure the collaboration on the features of the Chirp application by multiple developers.

-Overall we managed to complete all the features we wanted for the application.
-These include all the features specified by the requirements of the project and some extra features, such as some UI changes, hashtags, and ...
+Overall, we managed to complete all the features we wanted for the application.
+These include all the features specified by the requirements of the project and some extra features, such as some UI changes and hashtags.

 We have one unresolved task in our project board: To make the email unique in the the Authors table, since there was a possibility that an Author could appear twice or more in the table with same name and email but with different id.
 The reason we did not resolve it is the low priority.

 The image below shows the project board just before hand-in, with the remaining unresolved issue.

-We were able to complete all the feature we want for our application.
-There were of course many feature we can implement, comment a cheep as well as share a cheep to name a few, but those were never in our original plan since we only focus on those feature we could make.
 ![](./images/team/project-board.png)

 There are of course many more features we could have implemented given time.
 Some ideas, which were discussed during development but not prioritized include the ability to comment on a cheep and sharing a cheep to name a few.

 <!-- Briefly describe and illustrate the flow of activities that happen from the new creation of an issue (task description), over development, etc. until a feature is finally merged into the `main` branch of your repository. -->

-When deciding to prioritize a new feature or requirement, we create an issue featuring a description of the task with a list of acceptance criteria.
-This issue is then assigned to one or more developers, who work on it in a designated branch until the requirements are fulfilled, a merge request is created and the feature branch is merged into the main branch of the project repository.

 The diagram below shows the lifecycle of a GitHub issue from it's creating until it is closed and resolved.